 - Long-standing diabetes is a (modest) risk factor for pancreatic cancer.
 Long-standing diabetes can be considered a risk factor for pancreatic cancer.
 It causes a modest increase in risk of 1.5- to two-fold.
 Some of the other risk factors for pancreatic cancer include smoking, chronic pancreatitis (inflammation of the pancreas), family history of pancreatic cancer, obesity and certain genetic syndromes.

 - The duration of diabetes matters.
 Individuals who’ve had diabetes for more than five years can be considered at a slightly higher than average risk of developing pancreatic cancer, as noted above.
 But those with a new onset of diabetes after age 50 have a nearly 1% chance of being diagnosed with pancreatic cancer within three years following their diabetes diagnosis.
-In this case, the pancreatic tumor caused the diabetes.
+In some cases, the pancreatic tumor caused the diabetes.

 - Diabetes is also a symptom of pancreatic cancer.
 It’s thought that pancreatic cancer can cause cells in the body to become resistant to insulin, a key hormone produced by the pancreas that helps regulate blood sugar levels.
 In other insulin-resistant conditions (like obesity), the insulin-producing cells in the pancreas make more insulin to overcome the insulin resistance.
 But pancreatic cancer appears to stop the insulin-producing cells of the pancreas from responding adequately to this insulin resistance.
 This results in development of diabetes.
 It’s important to note that even though pancreatic neuroendocrine tumors (PNETs) arise from the hormone-producing cells of the pancreas, diabetes is neither a symptom nor risk factor for PNETs.